kiongosss/copysai-smm/Onboarding_Documentation.md

 ## Getting Help

 - Help button in top navigation
-- Documentation in knowledge base
 - Email support available
-- Tutorial videos for key features
+- Tutorial videos for key features IF REQUIRED by customer?